LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="WebHookUnsubscribe-delete-">WebHook Unsubscribe (DELETE)</h4>
  API can be used to unsubscribe a WebHook configured on your LoginRadius site.
-[More info](https://www.loginradius.com/docs/api/v2/integrations/webhooks/webhook-unsubscribe)

 ```java